'Female physicians do not work as hard' Texas doctor apologizes for wage gap comments

 In April, another Medscape’s latest Physician Compensation Report found that a sizable gender pay gap exists for primary care physicians and an even bigger one, 36 percent, for specialists.

 A number of possible causes have been cited including specialty choice, years of experience, number of hours worked, choices made to balance work and family and the lack of role models and mentors.
-Yet, researchers find these disparities even when controlling for these factors.
+Yet, researchers find such disparities even when controlling for those factors.
 Minority female doctors face even greater barriers.

 Tigges told the Dallas Morning News he regretted the comments, which he wrote in response to an email from the Dallas County Medical Society.
 He told the newspaper he did not know they would be published.

-He said he based the comments on data showing that women often earn less because they see fewer patients or work fewer hours due to family or other obligations.
+He based the comments on data showing that women often earn less because they see fewer patients or work fewer hours because of family or other obligations.

 "My response sounds terrible and horrible and doesn't reflect what I was really trying to say," Tigges said.
 "I'm not saying female physicians should be paid less, but they earn less because of other factors."